I am a current college student who is fascinated by economics and math.

 Step 5: Correct the Time Axis

-Our graphs looks pretty good now, but lets take a look at that x-axis.
-Its oddly showing the year and quarter every 7 quarters.
+Our graph looks pretty good now, but let's take a look at that x-axis.
+It's oddly showing the year and quarter every 7 quarters.
 So, 1950-Quarter 1 is followed by 1951-Quarter 4 is followed by 1953-Quarter 3.
 This is obviously a weird way to label a graph.

 Note: 20 is a multiple of 4, the number of quarters in a year.
 Specifically 20/4=5.
-So our new graph should be labeled by the first quarter of every 5th year.
-You should always check to make sure you have these 2 boxes make sense.
+So our new graph should be labeled by the first quarter of every fifth year.
+You should always check to make sure you have these two boxes make sense.
 Otherwise you get weird, and often incorrect, axis labels.